From Second-Order Differential Geometry to Stochastic Geometric Mechanics: The second-order cotangent bundle

 The relations and projection maps are integrated into the following commutative diagram: \begin{remark} (i).
 As in Remark \ref{symm-bundle-tang}, given a linear connection $\nabla$, we can obtain a one-to-one correspondence between $(T^*M \oplus \Sym^2(T^*M))\times\R$ and $J^2\hat\pi$ by mapping $(df_q, \nabla^2 f_q, f(q))$ to $j^2_q f$.
 One can find in \cite{DDD19} an application of the jet-like structure on $T^*M \oplus \Sym^2(T^*M)$ and higher-order bundles to Martin Hairer's theory of regularity structures \cite{Hai14}.

 (ii).
 As we have seen, the product $\R\times \mathcal T^S M$ is the model bundle of the stochastic jet space $\mathcal J^S M$, while the product $\mathcal T^{S*} M\times\R$ is diffeomorphic to the second-order jet bundle $J^2\hat\pi$.
 So, in a way, we can say that the ``stochastic'' and the ``second-order'' are dual to each other.
-This stochastic-second-order duality is somehow analogous to the particle-wave duality in quantum mechanics. \end{remark}
+This stochastic--second-order duality is somehow analogous to the particle--wave duality in quantum mechanics. \end{remark}